Tile-OS/tileos-artwork/README.md

-# Themes, wallpapers and logos for TileOS #
+# Themes, wallpapers and color schemes for TileOS  #

-TileOS logo is designed by @sashascaramouche (https://t.me/sashascaramouche) Default wallpaper is designed by [IndexZeroZzz](https://github.com/IndexZeroZzz)
+TileOS logo is designed by @sashascaramouche (https://t.me/sashascaramouche)

+Default wallpaper is designed by [IndexZeroZzz](https://github.com/IndexZeroZzz)